gravatar: Improve privacy by not sending a referrer

 Additional information on the attribute also here: https://scotthelme.co.uk/a-new-security-header-referrer-policy/

-#2 Updated by Michael Stucki about 2 years ago
+#2 Updated by Michael Stucki over 2 years ago

 - Status changed from New to Needs Feedback

 Hi Stefan, thanks for your patch.
 Can you please move the functionality into https://github.com/TYPO3-infrastructure/rm_typo3_forge and make a pull request for it?
 Thanks in advance!

 #3 Updated by Stefan Neufeind over 2 years ago